CryptoManufaktur-io/solana-rpc/README.md

 `htop` to see CPU and memory use.

 `sudo iostat -mdx` as a root-capable user to see NVMe utilization, of interest are `r_await` and `w_await`.

+`solana-install update` to pull a new version of Solana in the `beta` channel.